sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 ### Create a simple checkout form that allows the user to purchase a selected product

-To get started, we'll need to add the `ReactiveFormsModule` to our App Module.
+1. Add the `ReactiveFormsModule` to our App Module.

 <code-example header="src/app/app.module.ts (ReactiveFormsModule imports)" path="getting-started/src/app/app.module.2.ts" region="reactive-forms-module">
 </code-example>

-Add `ReactiveFormsModule` to the `imports` array of the `AppModule`.
+2. Add `ReactiveFormsModule` to the `imports` array of the `AppModule`.

 <code-example header="src/app/app.module.ts (ReactiveFormsModule imports)" path="getting-started/src/app/app.module.2.ts" region="reactive-forms-module-imports">
 </code-example>

 Our form lives in both our component's TypeScript and its template.
 In the component we'll add the objects needed to store the checkout form in the constructor of our component.
 We'll also create a method to handle user submission of a valid form.

-Right click on the `products` folder and generate a component named `checkout-form`.
+3. Right click on the `products` folder and generate a component named `checkout-form`.
-Add Output and EventEmitter to imports from @angular/core
+4. Add Output and EventEmitter to imports from @angular/core

 <code-example header="src/app/products/checkout-form/checkout-form.component.ts (ReactiveFormsModule imports)" path="getting-started/src/app/products/checkout-form/checkout-form.component.ts" region="core-imports">
 </code-example>

-Import FormGroup, FormBuilder and Validators from @angular/forms package
+5. Import FormGroup, FormBuilder and Validators from @angular/forms package

 <code-example header="src/app/products/checkout-form/checkout-form.component.ts (ReactiveFormsModule imports)" path="getting-started/src/app/products/checkout-form/checkout-form.component.ts" region="forms-imports">
 </code-example>

-Create submit Output property with an instance of EventEmitter
+6. Create submit Output property with an instance of EventEmitter

 <code-example header="src/app/products/checkout-form/checkout-form.component.ts (ReactiveFormsModule imports)" path="getting-started/src/app/products/checkout-form/checkout-form.component.ts" region="submit">
 </code-example>

-Create a checkoutForm property with type FormGroup
+7. Create a checkoutForm property with type FormGroup

 <code-example header="src/app/products/checkout-form/checkout-form.component.ts (ReactiveFormsModule imports)" path="getting-started/src/app/products/checkout-form/checkout-form.component.ts" region="checkout-form">
 </code-example>

-Inject the FormBuilder class into the CheckoutFormComponent constructor and use the FormBuilder.group() method to create a form group with name and address.
+8. Inject the FormBuilder class into the CheckoutFormComponent constructor and use the FormBuilder.group() method to create a form group with name and address.

 <code-example header="src/app/products/checkout-form/checkout-form.component.ts (ReactiveFormsModule imports)" path="getting-started/src/app/products/checkout-form/checkout-form.component.ts" region="formbuilder">
 </code-example>

-Define an `onSubmit()` method to emit the customer data when the form is submitted
+9. Define an `onSubmit()` method to emit the customer data when the form is submitted

 <code-example header="src/app/products/checkout-form/checkout-form.component.ts (ReactiveFormsModule imports)" path="getting-started/src/app/products/checkout-form/checkout-form.component.ts" region="on-submit">
 </code-example>

-Update the template with a checkout header and form tag.
+10. Update the template with a checkout header and form tag.
 Bind the checkoutForm from the component class to the formGroup attribute on the form.
 Set an event listener for the ngSubmit event and call the `onSubmit()` method with the checkoutForm value.
-Add input fields for name and address using formControlName directives Add a submit button to trigger the form submission
+11. Add input fields for name and address using formControlName directives
+12. Add a submit button to trigger the form submission

 <code-example header="src/app/products/checkout-form/checkout-form.component.html (template)" path="getting-started/src/app/products/checkout-form/checkout-form.component.html" linenums="false">
 </code-example>

 ### Add checkout form to product details page

-Define showForm and purchased properties in the `ProductDetailsComponent` class and set them to false
+1. Define `showForm` and `purchased` properties in the `ProductDetailsComponent` class and set them to `false`.

 <code-example header="src/app/products/product-details/product-details.component.ts" path="getting-started/src/app/products/product-details/product-details.component.ts" region="flags">
 </code-example>

-Add an onBuy() method to the `ProductDetailsComponent` class that sets the showForm property to true
+2. Add an `onBuy()` method to the `ProductDetailsComponent` class that sets the `showForm` property to `true`.

 <code-example header="src/app/products/product-details/product-details.component.ts" path="getting-started/src/app/products/product-details/product-details.component.ts" region="buy">
 </code-example>

-Add on `onSubmit()` method to the `ProductDetailsComponent` class that takes two arguments: formData and product.
-In the `onSubmit()` method, set the `showForm` to true and the `purchased` to false.
+3. Add on `onSubmit()` method to the `ProductDetailsComponent` class that takes two arguments: formData and product.
+4. In the `onSubmit()` method, set the `showForm` to true and the `purchased` to false.

 <code-example header="src/app/products/product-details/product-details.component.ts" path="getting-started/src/app/products/product-details/product-details.component.ts" region="on-submit">
 </code-example>

-Add a click event listener to the Buy button that calls the `onBuy()` method you defined in the component class.
+5. Add a click event listener to the Buy button that calls the `onBuy()` method you defined in the component class.

 <code-example header="src/app/products/product-details/product-details.component.html" path="getting-started/src/app/products/product-details/product-details.component.html" region="buy">
 </code-example>

 This method is called when the submit event is emitted from the `app-checkout-form` component.

-Add the `app-checkout-form` element to the `ProductDetailsComponent` template Toggle the presence of the element with an `NgIf` based on the `showForm` flag.
+6. Add the `app-checkout-form` component to the `ProductDetailsComponent` template
+7. Toggle the presence of the component with an `NgIf` based on the `showForm` flag.
-Add a submit event listener the `app-checkout-form` element to call the onSubmit() method with the $event argument.
+8. Add a submit event listener the `app-checkout-form` element to call the onSubmit() method with the `$event` argument.
 The `$event` will consist of the customer data entered in the form.
 The second argument is the `product` assigned as a template variable.

 <code-example header="src/app/products/product-details/product-details.component.html" path="getting-started/src/app/products/product-details/product-details.component.html" region="checkout-form">
 </code-example>

-Add a paragraph element that is toggled by the `purchased` property that displays a message that the order is submitted.
+9. Add a paragraph element that is toggled by the `purchased` property that displays a message that the order is submitted.

 <code-example header="src/app/products/product-details/product-details.component.html" path="getting-started/src/app/products/product-details/product-details.component.html" region="purchased">
 </code-example>

-Now you refresh the application, click on product details, click the Buy button, and the form is displayed to fill out and complete the purchase.
+10. Now you refresh the application, click on product details, click the Buy button, and the form is displayed to fill out and complete the purchase.

 ## Finish!